shantanoo-desai/gpsinflux/README.md

 -	The Library sets `$GPGGA` and `$GPRMC` sentences in the GPS Module and stores the following parameters:

 	-	Latitude
-	-	Latitude Direction
 	-	Longitude
-	-	Longitude Direction
 	-	Altitude
 	-	Speed Over Ground

--	`configuration.json` has basic information of setup of GPS and DB
+-	`conf.json` has basic information of setup of GPS and DB

 	-	DB Name: `example`
 		-	measurement: `gps`